phetzel1/Getting-and-Cleaning-Data-Project/README.md

 Getting-and-Cleaning-Data-Project
 =================================
+##Overview
 The following R script (run_analysis.R) follows the prompt given by the Getting and Cleaning Data course project.
+Variable specifics and definitions can be found in the Codebook.
+By running the script, the user will generate the mean values for every feature, grouped by both subject and activity.

+##Technical Summary
 The single script does all of the following: <br>
   1: Downloads the source data <br>
   2: Names the source data columns using the features.txt file<br>